A 4-strand strategy

 Participation in the Erasmus program contributes significantly to the implementation and development of the School’s international cooperation strategy.
 It enables it to set up bilateral agreements with numerous universities in order to foster and fund the student and teacher mobility in Europe’s higher education community.

 The School has signed some 36 ERASMUS agreements with universities in 20 European countries.
 Every year, this allows European students to come and study at the School and our students to study abroad for one or two semesters in one of our partner universities.
 These educational exchanges are recognized in the student’s home institution via the European ECTS credit transfer system and funded through Erasmus scholarships.

 COOPERATION BEYOND EUROPE

 The project submitted by École des Ponts ParisTech under the Erasmus + program’s call for projects – “International Credit Mobility” – received support and funding from the European Commission.
-The School was ranked the 4th best endowed institution out of 115 applicants in 2015.
+The School was ranked the 3rd best endowed institution of engineering out of 78 applicants in 2017.

-This project involves 6 of our partners outside Europe (Argentina, Lebanon, Morocco, Russia, Tunisia, and Vietnam) and will provide support for students (in the Masters program) and faculty (in all disciplines) to move to and from those countries.
+This project involves 4 of our partners outside Europe (Canada, Iran, Russia, Tunisia) and will provide support for students (in the Masters program) and faculty (in all disciplines) to move to and from those countries.